 I will use the rest of verse 18 here in a minute, but as you can see it was up to the priests and the judges, and at that time Yeshua was neither of those.
-Are you starting to see how this whole ordeal reeks of a set up?
+Are you starting to see how this whole ordeal reeks of a setup?
 To be fair John did tell us that the Pharisees were testing Yeshua and hoping to find something to accuse him with.
-They knew exactly what they were doing and orchestrated the whole fiasco, somewhere I can here “It’s a trap!”
+They knew exactly what they were doing and orchestrated the whole fiasco, somewhere I can hear “It’s a trap!”
 Indeed, it was and what was Yeshua writing with his finger?
 I like to think he was writing the instructions on what to do, like Deuteronomy 17 and 19.
-For now let us continue.

 “But as they kept on questioning Him, He straightened up and said to them, “He who is without sin among you, let him be the first to throw a stone at her.”
 And bending down again, He wrote on the ground.
 And when they heard it, being reproved by their conscience, went out one by one, beginning from the older ones until the last.
 And יהושע was left alone, and the woman standing in the middle.
 And יהושע, straightening up and seeing no one but the woman, said to her, “Woman, where are those accusers of yours?
 Did no one condemn you?”
 And she said, “No one, Master.”
 And יהושע said to her, “Neither do I condemn you.
 Go and sin no more.”
 (John 8:7-11)